wp-plugins/create-user-with-password-multisite/readme.txt

 Installation is quite simple.

-1) Upload the entire create-user-with-password-multisite folder to the /wp-content/plugins/ directory.
+1) Upload the entire create-user-with-password-multisite folder to the <code>/wp-content/plugins/ </code>directory.

 2) Activate the plugin through the 'Plugins' menu in WordPress.